MuhammadQaisarAli/GNSSSignalSimGUI/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.

 ---

 ## Changelog

 ### 2025

+- 2025/07/02
+  - Add MIT License

 - 2025/07/01 [Version 1.0.0]
   - Initial release with complete workflow implementation